Programming with PsychoPy, 5 Structuring: Writing your own functions

 def showText(window, myText): message = visual.TextStim(window, text=myText) message.draw() window.flip()

 The body of the function is the indented part and end when the indent stops.
-All statements between these words will be executed when the function is called.
+All indented statements will be executed when the function is called.
 Any variable declared here will be treated as local to the function.
 That means that the variable does not exist outside the function body (the indented text).
 The function described above can be called in PsychoPy by the following code.

 win = visual.Window([400,300], monitor="testMonitor") showText (win, "Hello World")It seems like a useless function, but when something has to be printed several times, for instance, when computing a list, it can become very useful.
 Let's take another function, which can calculate square values of integers (math) returning this value.
 It is important to ensure that your arguments have the expected type (number, string, list).
 Otherwise the function will produce strange results or errors.
 The return statements causes the function to return the desired result.